nbnbhattarai/bullcow/README.md

 bullcow
 =======

-It is a simple bull-cow game.
+It is a simple number or word breaking game.